 In 1776 Thomas Jefferson wrote the Declaration of Independence on this portable lap desk of his own design.
 Featuring a hinged writing board and a locking drawer for papers, pens, and inkwell, the desk was Jefferson's companion as a revolutionary patriot, American diplomat, and president of the United States.Continue to 15 of 20 below.

 Nancy Reagan's Inaugural Ball Gown

-The white, one-shoulder sheath gown of lace over silk satin; fern pattern of lace accented with crystal and chalk beads and raised bugle bead stems is on display at the National Museum of American History.Continue to 16 of 20 below.
+The gown worn by Nancy Reagan at the 1981 inaugural ball is a white, one-shoulder sheath gown of lace over silk satin.
+The fern-patterned lace is accented with crystal and chalk bead flowers and raised bugle bead stems.Continue to 16 of 20 below.

 16 of 20

 The “1401,” a 199-ton, 92-foot-long steam locomotive, was built in 1926 for the Southern Railway.
 In 1945, the “1401” pulled President Franklin Roosevelt’s funeral train along part of its journey to Washington, DC.Continue to 17 of 20 below.